jgm/gitit/README.markdown

 Gitit
 =====

 Gitit is a wiki program written in Haskell.
-It uses [HAppS][] for the web server and [pandoc][] for markup processing.
+It uses [Happstack][] for the web server and [pandoc][] for markup processing.
 Pages and uploaded files are stored in a [git][] or [darcs][] repository and may be modified either by using the VCS's command-line tools or through the wiki's web interface.